nehatkr/DevHive-Backend/README.md

 -now adding the jwt and cookie authentications -installed cookie-parser for reading the cookie from the req.body , build by express js -installed jsonwebtoken(jwt)
+-write the userAuth middleware for validations and add that middleware in the apis -set the expiry of the cookies and jwt token so that user can't be login forever -created a userSchema methods to jwt token
+-created userSchema methods to comparePassword